 Compliance with Applicable Anti-Bribery Law

-As CMI is joint venture of Midea Group, China and Carrier Corp, U.S.A., the anti-bribery Act of India, People's Republic of China and United States of America would be equally applicable to the Company's Directors, Senior Management, all Employees, Contractors, vendors, Dealers etc.
+As CMI is a joint venture between Midea Group, China and Carrier Corp, U.S.A., the Anti-bribery Act of India, People's Republic of China and United States of America would be equally applicabe to the Company's Directors, senior management, emplees, contractors, vendors, dealers etc.

 The Prevention of Corruption Act, 1988 prohibits the direct and indirect offer, payment, solicitation, or acceptance of bribes or similar facilitating payment in any form is unacceptable, thus, be especially careful of the following points: